elysiandb/elysiandb/docs/index.md

 The storage engine abstraction follows these principles:

 * Clear separation between **API logic** and **storage implementation**
+* Identical API behavior across engines
 * No feature loss when switching engines
-* Deterministic behavior across engines
+* Deterministic results regardless of backend
 * Minimal overhead for the default engine

-This design allows ElysianDB to evolve without locking users into a single storage strategy.
+This design allows ElysianDB to scale from an embedded, single-binary backend to an externally backed system without rewriting application logic.

 ---